jengel3/InstaBetter/README.md

 - Add option for using Safari Web View vs Instagram web view
 - Rewrite media saving - Hopefully fixes video saving, and more efficient

+### Release 1.5.5
+- Add support for Instagram 7.18.1
+- Fix crash when liking videos
+- Fix double confirmation when liking some photos

 ## Building
 * Setup [theos](http://iphonedevwiki.net/index.php/Theos/Setup) on your system.
 * Adjust the ```theos``` symlink to match the path to your installation.